How to Grow Nasturtiums

 Nasturtiums have always been one of my favorite flowers.
 Not because of their attractive foliage or shimmery blooms, but because I simply love their earthy scent that reminds me of days gone by.
 These old-fashioned flowers have adorned my family's garden for generations.
 I'm particularly partial to the climbing varieties, but dwarf nasturtiums make excellent additions to containers and window boxes, too.

-- Size and Appearance: Nasturtiums may be either single or double bloom and range from dwarf plants that form a rounded mound six to eight inches tall, to climbers that reach heights of eight feet.
-Semi dwarf plants may reach heights of two to three feet.
+- Size and Appearance: Nasturtiums may be either single or double bloomed and range from dwarf plants that form a rounded mound 6 to 8 inches tall, to climbers that reach heights of 8 feet.
+Semi-dwarf plants may reach heights of 2 to 3 feet.
 Not only are nasturtiums delightful flowers in shades of yellow, red and gold, they are also edible making them ideal to add to summer salads or as a garnish with summer meals.
 Of course, if you prefer not to eat your flowers, they make an attractive floral display in vases, too.